dji-sdk/Onboard-SDK-Doc/source/quickstart/device-connection.md

 ##### Interface Function
 * Power Output
+    * If you need to power the onboard computer, please use the VCC pin
+       > **NOTE**
-    * If you need to power the onboard computer, please use the VCC pin (the rated voltage is 24V 4A, the total power output by the drone is 96w).
+          > * the rated voltage of this interface is 24V 4A, and the total power output by the drone is 96w;
+          > * Those VCC pins are on the same network, developer could connect the VCC pins according to actual requirements.
+But in order to ensure the drone output the current continuously and steadily, please connect 4 VCC pins at the same time.
     * RSVD1, RSVD2 are reserved pins, RSVD1 pin **must be** floating; RSVD2 pin **must** is GND.
     * Developer **must** use the ON_DET pin, and the opposite connected to the ON_DET's pin **must** is **GND**.
 * Data Communication